dra2020/rdapy/README.md

 Unlike the analytics used in the app ([dra-analytics](https://github.com/dra2020/dra-analytics)) which are implememented in TypeScript, these are implemented in Python to make them easier to use outside of DRA.

-There is both a PyPi package and a command-line interface.
+There are both a PyPi package and a command-line interface.

+Note: The repository is in the process of being upgraded to include a GitHub Pages site which will, among other things, explain high-volume offline scoring.

 ## Package